Zebra Technologies Co. (NASDAQ:ZBRA) Shares Sold by Condor Capital Management

-Condor Capital Management decreased its stake in Zebra Technologies Co.
+Condor Capital Management lessened its position in shares of Zebra Technologies Co.
 (NASDAQ:ZBRA) by 8.9% during the 2nd quarter, Holdings Channel reports.
-The firm owned 11,093 shares of the industrial products company’s stock after selling 1,081 shares during the quarter.
-Condor Capital Management’s holdings in Zebra Technologies were worth $5,874,000 at the end of the most recent reporting period.
+The institutional investor owned 11,093 shares of the industrial products company’s stock after selling 1,081 shares during the period.
+Condor Capital Management’s holdings in Zebra Technologies were worth $5,874,000 as of its most recent filing with the SEC.

 Several other hedge funds and other institutional investors also recently made changes to their positions in ZBRA.
 APG Asset Management N.V. grew its position in shares of Zebra Technologies by 260.7% in the first quarter.
 APG Asset Management N.V. now owns 1,423,579 shares of the industrial products company’s stock valued at $587,673,000 after purchasing an additional 1,028,856 shares during the period.
 Price T Rowe Associates Inc. MD grew its position in shares of Zebra Technologies by 137.5% in the first quarter.
 Price T Rowe Associates Inc. MD now owns 982,054 shares of the industrial products company’s stock valued at $476,473,000 after purchasing an additional 568,613 shares during the period.
 Kayne Anderson Rudnick Investment Management LLC grew its position in shares of Zebra Technologies by 14.7% in the first quarter.
 Kayne Anderson Rudnick Investment Management LLC now owns 1,124,536 shares of the industrial products company’s stock valued at $545,603,000 after purchasing an additional 144,195 shares during the period.
 Arrowstreet Capital Limited Partnership grew its position in shares of Zebra Technologies by 81.5% in the first quarter.
 Arrowstreet Capital Limited Partnership now owns 264,188 shares of the industrial products company’s stock valued at $128,179,000 after purchasing an additional 118,652 shares during the period.
 Finally, Prudential Financial Inc. grew its position in shares of Zebra Technologies by 142.6% in the first quarter.
 Prudential Financial Inc. now owns 111,090 shares of the industrial products company’s stock valued at $53,900,000 after purchasing an additional 65,303 shares during the period.
 Institutional investors and hedge funds own 84.58% of the company’s stock.

-A number of equities analysts recently weighed in on the stock.
-Stephens boosted their price target on shares of Zebra Technologies from $600.00 to $700.00 and gave the stock an “overweight” rating in a research report on Monday, September 13th.
-Needham & Company LLC boosted their price target on shares of Zebra Technologies from $580.00 to $600.00 and gave the stock a “buy” rating in a research report on Wednesday, August 4th.
-Finally, Robert W. Baird boosted their price target on shares of Zebra Technologies from $490.00 to $560.00 and gave the stock an “outperform” rating in a research report on Wednesday, August 4th.
+Several brokerages have recently issued reports on ZBRA.
+Needham & Company LLC lifted their target price on shares of Zebra Technologies from $580.00 to $600.00 and gave the company a “buy” rating in a research report on Wednesday, August 4th.
+Robert W. Baird lifted their target price on shares of Zebra Technologies from $490.00 to $560.00 and gave the company an “outperform” rating in a research report on Wednesday, August 4th.
+Finally, Stephens boosted their price target on shares of Zebra Technologies from $600.00 to $700.00 and gave the stock an “overweight” rating in a research report on Monday, September 13th.
 One research analyst has rated the stock with a sell rating, two have assigned a hold rating and six have issued a buy rating to the stock.
 Based on data from MarketBeat.com, Zebra Technologies currently has a consensus rating of “Buy” and a consensus target price of $528.57.

 Zebra Technologies (NASDAQ:ZBRA) last issued its earnings results on Tuesday, August 3rd.
 The industrial products company reported $4.57 EPS for the quarter, topping analysts’ consensus estimates of $4.12 by $0.45.
 Zebra Technologies had a net margin of 14.76% and a return on equity of 37.60%.
 The company had revenue of $1.38 billion for the quarter, compared to the consensus estimate of $1.35 billion.
 During the same period in the previous year, the firm earned $2.41 earnings per share.
 Zebra Technologies’s quarterly revenue was up 44.4% compared to the same quarter last year.
-On average, research analysts anticipate that Zebra Technologies Co. will post 16.1 EPS for the current year.
+As a group, research analysts predict that Zebra Technologies Co. will post 16.1 earnings per share for the current fiscal year.

 Zebra Technologies Profile